MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 The operators covered in this section are the building blocks to understanding queries in Azure Data Explorer.
 Most queries you write will include several of these operators.

-To run queries on the help cluster: select **Click to run query** above each query.
+To run queries on the help cluster: select **Run the query** above each query.

 To run queries on your own cluster: